How Much You Need to Live in Mexico as an Expat in 2022

 Puerto Vallarta is by no means the cheapest place to live in Mexico, but it is more affordable than some of the larger cities in the country.

 Puerta Vallarta has a decent bus system that can get you to most places you would want to go around the city.
-A single bus pass will cost around .50 USD.
+A single bus pass will cost around US$0.50.
 The bus system is also not very extensive, so you will likely need to take taxis at times, which costs much more than public transportation.

 Merida